thedanielvogelsang/cloney_island_airbnb/README.md

 # Cloney Island Airbnb

 ![Alt text](https://github.com/rongxanh88/cloney_island_airbnb/blob/development/app/screen_shots/first_homepage_shot.png?raw=true "Cloney Island Airbnb Homepage")

-Cloney Island is a greenfield development project aiming to clone much of the functionality and design of Airbnb's platform.
-Some of the tasks included are as follows:
+This Cloney Island repo is a brownfield development project received from a previous Turing group's school project.
+The brownfield assignment was to tackle pending bugs; conversion and unification of code style/languages; and the addition of airbnb-api-populated listings as well as a dynamic map which uses ajax/jquery to populate a MapBox map.
+Some of the final features included are:

-  * Meeting with an instructor to mimic a client and development team interaction
   * Test Driven Development
-  * Tracking workflow on Pivatol Tracker
+  * Tracking workflow on Pivotal Tracker
   * Supporting multitenancy
   * Using OAuth for user authentication
   * Creating a rake task that loads enough objects to create a somewhat realistic scale for production
   * Serving up an internal API
   * Using Javascript to update pages dynamically
-  * Incorporating Twilio
+  * Incorporating Twilio as a secondary authentication tool.
   * Incorporating Action Cable to create real-time messaging

-This project was developed by a group of 5 developers over a 10 day sprint.
-The project will be handed off to another team of 5 once completed for another 10 day, round 2 sprint.
-The second group will add onto functionality as they see fit.
+This project was re-developed by a group of 4 developers over a 10 day sprint.

 ### Prerequisites to Run Locally